J2marketing/lauberBrandKit/readme.md

 ### Color Blurbs

 This section contains info on how to create individual blurbs of color for display on color pages.
-_WARNING: Error handling for these and other markdown plugins does not currently exist, but is a planned implementation for some point in the near future._
+_WARNING: Error handling for these and other markdown plugins does not currently exist, but is a planned implementation for some point in the near future.
+If you need to use a character that the parsing plugin already uses, you will need to use its unicode equivalent.
+Working on a fix for this._

 #### Adding a single color blurb: